SENSEiXENUS/senseixenus.github.io/posts/ctf/Pearlctf25/writeup.md

 ------------------

-- I created a malicious dockerfile to create a container and set `/flag` in the main host to be mounted in our malicious container.
+- I created a malicious dockerfile to create a container and set the host filesystem to be mounted to point `/flag` in the malicious container.I got the idea of the script from [m0z](https://m0z.ie/research/2025-01-27-Developing-a-Docker-1-Click-RCE-chain-for-fun/).

 ```docker
 RUN apk add --no-cache curl jq